Samy Kamkar: Samy worm

 In 2005, Kamkar released the Samy worm, the first publicly released self-propagating cross-site scripting worm, onto MySpace.
 The worm carried a payload that would display the string "but most of all, Samy is my hero" on a victim's profile and cause the victim to unknowingly send a friend request to Kamkar.
 When a user viewed that profile, they would have the payload planted on their page.
 Within just 20 hours of its October 4, 2005 release, over one million users had run the payload, making it the fastest spreading virus of all time.
 The MySpace team temporarily shut down MySpace to fix the problem that allowed the worm to operate.

 In 2006, Kamkar was raided by the United States Secret Service and Electronic Crimes Task Force, expanded from the Patriot Act, for releasing the worm.
-After being presented with a plea bargain for no prison time, but paying a fine of $20,000 USD, serving three years of probation, working 720 hours of community service, Kamkar pled guilty to a felony charge of computer hacking in Los Angeles Superior Court.
-Also per the aforementioned agreement, Kamkar was allowed to keep a single unnetworked computer, but explicitly prohibited from any internet access during his sentence.
+After being presented with a plea bargain for no prison time, but paying a fine of US$20,000, serving three years of probation, working 720 hours of community service, Kamkar pled guilty to a felony charge of computer hacking in Los Angeles Superior Court.
+Also per the aforementioned agreement, Kamkar was allowed to keep a single computer that was not connected to a network, but explicitly prohibited from any internet access during his sentence.
 Since 2008, Kamkar has been doing independent computer security and privacy research and consulting.